MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-directaccess-server-console-ip-https-ipsec.md

 ### Resolution

-To fix this error we need to make sure that the iphttps certificate (Or machine certificate) on the client has not expired and its meets the criteria mentioned below:
+To fix this error, we need to make sure that the iphttps certificate or the machine certificate on the client has not expired and its meets the criteria mentioned below:

 - Should not be expired.
 - Should have a private key.